 HIPAA establishes a set of national privacy and security standards for the protection of individually identifiable health information, including protected health information, or PHI, by health plans, certain health care clearinghouses and health care providers that submit certain covered transactions electronically, or covered entities, and their "business associates," which are persons or entities that perform certain services for, or on behalf of, a covered entity that involve creating, receiving, maintaining or transmitting PHI.
 While we are not currently a covered entity or business associate under HIPAA, we may receive identifiable information from these entities.
 Failure to receive this information properly could subject us to HIPAA's criminal penalties, which may include fines up to \$250,000 per violation and/or imprisonment.
-In addition, responding to government investigations regarding alleged violations of these and other laws and regulations, even if ultimately concluded with no findings of violations or no penalties imposed, can consume company resources and impact our business and, if public, harm our reputation.
+In addition, responding to government investigations regarding alleged violations of these and other laws and impact our business and, if public, harm our reputation.